 Scott, based in Vancouver but raised in Grande Prairie, has completed seven short films as writer, director and editor.
 His 2006 film Idaho, won various cinematography awards as well as â€œBest English Language Film of the Yearâ€ at the 2006 Young Cuts festival in Montreal.

-In 2009, he teamed with Virmana Pictures to create Nomansland, a surreal tale of love lost that enjoyed a successful festival run including a â€œBest Filmâ€ win in Philadelphia, and a stop in the Mediterranean for Spainâ€™s illustrious Sitges festival of the fantastic.
+In 2009, Scott teamed with Virmana Pictures to create Nomansland, a surreal tale of love lost that enjoyed a successful festival run including a â€œBest Filmâ€ win in Philadelphia, and a stop in the Mediterranean for Spainâ€™s illustrious Sitges festival of the fantastic.

 In 2010, he was Editor and Post-Production Supervisor for Reel Oneâ€™s feature film Dear Mr. Gacy starring William Forsythe.